harness/terraform-provider-harness/docs/resources/cloudprovider_tanzu.md

 page_title: "harness_cloudprovider_tanzu Resource - terraform-provider-harness"
 subcategory: ""
 description: |-
   Resource for creating a Tanzu cloud provider.
-This object uses the config-as-code API's.
+This resource uses the config-as-code API's.
 When updating the name or path of this resource you should typically also set the create_before_destroy = true lifecycle setting.
 ---

 # harness_cloudprovider_tanzu (Resource)

 Resource for creating a Tanzu cloud provider.
-This object uses the config-as-code API's.
+This resource uses the config-as-code API's.
 When updating the `name` or `path` of this resource you should typically also set the `create_before_destroy = true` lifecycle setting.

 ## Example Usage